 Marshall has taught music production at the Qld Conservatorium of Music, Griffith University and in the private HE sector.
 His scholarly publications are widely cited, and he has presented papers both nationally and internationally regarding such diverse topics as music and sound in cinema, the interrelatedness of humour, play and creativity theory, self-directed learning, and the phenomenology of record production.

 Most recently, Marshall has expanded his skillset to include music-technology development and manufacture, ranging from the old (tube amplification) to the new (open-source music software applications and hardware user interfaces).
-His current research project is aimed at empowering young artists by exploring the topics of power and play.
+His most recent research project – aimed at empowering young artists by reconciling their individual psychology and experience with sociocultural context – has resulted in his new book Popular Music, Power and Play: Reframing Creative Practice.

 Publications, conference papers and lecturing:

-– Publication (Peer-reviewed): Heiser, M. S. (2016).
+– Book chapter: Heiser, M. S. (2016).
 ‘The Soundtrack as Appropriate Incongruity.’
 In M. Evans & P. Hayward (Eds.), Sounding Funny: Music, Sound and Comedy Cinema.
 Sheffield, England: Equinox.

 – 2012-2016: SAE Institute, Brisbane, Australia: Audio lecturer, curriculum development, unit co-ordinator.